Stephens Inc.

-Stephens Inc. is a privately held, independent financial services firm headquartered in Little Rock, Arkansas.
+Stephens Inc. is an American privately held, independent financial services firm headquartered in Little Rock, Arkansas.
 As one of the largest privately owned investment banks in the United States, Stephens has 28 offices worldwide and employs more than 1,200 people.
-Warren Stephens is chairman, president and chief executive officer of Stephens Inc.
+United States Ambassador to the United Kingdom Warren Stephens is the former chairman, president and chief executive officer of Stephens Inc..